CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/scriptable_workflow_guide/index.md

 settings can be modified, use FTC or the Manager to extract a Job XML which contains the desired video and audio encoders, video or audio filters, notification, upload, audio mapping, etc.

+## Sample Scripts
+Sample scripts can be found as part of the FTC installation package, located in:
+C:\Users\Public\Documents\Capella\Cambria\Scripts.
+Users may use them as is, or can customize a script to their liking.
+Here are names and descriptions for some of the scripts.

+1) ModifyBitrateBasedOnSourceResolution.py
+Script looks at the width/height of the source.
+If it is SD, it sets the H.264 bitrate to 2000bps.
+If it is HD, it sets the bitrate to 5000mbps.
+[This assumes that the XML setting for bitrate is 'BitrateKbps', which is not the case for all encoders].

+2) FailIfPAL.py
+Script looks at the frame rate and makes the job fail if the frame rate is PAL (ie 25 or 50).

+3) FailIfNotHD.py
+Script looks at the frame size and makes the job fail if the width is less than 1280 or if the height is less than 720.

+4) SetInTimecodeTo_01_00_00_00.py
+Script sets the In Timecode to 01:00:00:00, and sets no Out point (so we keep transcoding until the end of the file).

 ### ModifyBitrateBasedOnSourceResolution.py